josmar-crwdstffng/angular/aio/content/guide/testing-code-coverage.md

 <a id="code-coverage"></a>

-# Find out how much code you're testing
+# Find out how much code you are testing

 The CLI can run unit tests and create code coverage reports.
 Code coverage reports show you any parts of your code base that might not be properly tested by your unit tests.

 <div class="alert is-helpful">

-If you'd like to experiment with the application that this guide describes, <live-example name="testing" noDownload>run it in your browser</live-example> or <live-example name="testing" downloadOnly>download and run it locally</live-example>.
+If you would like to experiment with the application that this guide describes, <live-example name="testing" noDownload>run it in your browser</live-example> or <live-example name="testing" downloadOnly>download and run it locally</live-example>.

 </div>